Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_killer_show_target_icon                    1       // Whether killers have an icon over other players' heads showing who to kill.
-Server or round must be restarted for changes to take effect ttt_killer_damage_penalty                      0.25    // The fraction a killer's damage will be scaled by when they are attacking without using their knife ttt_killer_damage_reduction                    0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a killer ttt_killer_warn_all                            0       // Whether to warn all players if there is a killer.
+Server or round must be restarted for changes to take effect ttt_killer_damage_penalty                      0.25    // The fraction a killer's damage will be scaled by when they are attacking without using their knife ttt_killer_damage_reduction                    0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a killer ttt_killer_warn                                1       // Whether to warn players if there is a killer ttt_killer_warn_all                            0       // Whether to warn all players if there is a killer.
 If 0, only traitors will be warned ttt_killer_vision_enabled                      1       // Whether killers have their special vision highlights enabled ttt_killer_credits_starting                    2       // The number of credits a killer should start with